rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-linuxmac.md

 ---
 permalink: logging-in-with-an-ssh-private-key-on-linuxmac/
 node_id: 3706
-title: Logging in with an SSH Private Key on Linux/Mac
+title: Log in with an SSH Private Key on Linux/Mac
 type: article
 created_date: '2013-09-25'
 created_by: Brint Ohearn